Why Most Tradesmen Undercharge for Jobs

 Final Thoughts

-Most tradesmen do not intentionally undercharge.
-It usually happens gradually through small decisions made under pressure to win work.
+It happens gradually through small decisions made under pressure.

 Takeaway